darh/pgxs-acl/README.md

 # Things that could be added in the future
  - set/get current user/roles helper functions
- - helper function to convert policies from/to JSON ...
+ - helper function to convert policies from/to JSON
+ - helper function to check multiple operations at once and return a map of operations to boolean values

+...

 # Development environment